manuvarkey/cmbautomiser/README.txt

 Python Modules:
-undo - included along with application. ezodf - included along with application. libxml - Not included dill - included along with application
+undo - included along with application. openpyxl - included along with application. libxml - Not included dill - included along with application